AguaClara/Textbook/Sedimentation/Sed_Design.rst

 What is the flow rate of a single diffuser in the bottom of the sedimentation tank?
 Consider a sedimentation tank that is 6 m long, 1 m wide and 2 m deep, with an upflow velocity of 1 mm/s and a diffuser spacing of 5 cm.

  What is this question really asking?
 This question is asking us to understand that each diffuser "serves" a specific cross-sectional area of the sedimentation tank; all of the diffusers together serve the entire area of the sedimentation tank.
 So, let's imagine a single diffuser serving a slice of a sedimentation tank.
-With this in mind, we can easily solve this using :math:`Q = VA`.
+With this in mind, we can easily solve this using :math:`Q = vA`.
 The area, :math:`A`, is the slice of the sedimentation tank that we are serving.
 We are told that the tank is 1 m wide, so :math:`W_{tank} = 1` m.
 The length of the slice is dictated by the spacing of the diffusers, :math:`B_{diff}`, so :math:`B_{diff} = 5` cm.

   :math:`A = B_{diff}W_{tank}`